 It’s probably no surprise that we collect information that you provide to us directly.
 Here are some examples:

 Basic account information: We ask for basic information from you in order to set up your account.
-For example, we require individuals who sign up for a Cinnabar account to provide an email address and password, along with a username or name — and that’s it.
+For example, we require individuals who sign up for a Cinnabar account to provide an email address, password, and user nickname — and that’s it.
 You may provide us with more information — like your address and other information you want to share — but we don’t require that information to create an account.

 Public profile information: If you have an account with us, and decide to create a public profile, we collect the information that you provide for your public profile.
 Your public profile information is just that — public — so please keep that in mind when deciding what information you would like to include.